-Blueback herring (Alosa aestivalis) is a schooling pelagic species that can occur in the lower Hudson River and Penhorn Creek.
+Blueback herring (Alosa aestivalis) is a schooling pelagic species that can occur in the lower Hudson River.
 Blueback herring adults spend much of their lives in salt water and return to freshwater tributaries to spawn over gravel and sand substrates (Loesch 1969) and would likely only occur in the project area between April and June during migrations into freshwater spawning habitats and back into inland coastal waters post-spawn.
 Spawning occurs in swift-flowing, deeper stretches of rivers over hard substrate, and in slower-flowing tributaries and flooded areas with soft substrates (Pardue 1983).
 Eggs adhere to vegetation, rocks, and debris in fresh water where they are deposited.
 Blueback herring remain in freshwater habitats as larvae and migrate to low salinity estuarine water as juveniles, generally between June and November of their first year (Loesch 1969, Pardue 1983).
 Larval and juvenile blueback herring feed on small invertebrates, and adults feed on fish eggs, insects, crustacean eggs and larvae, and smaller fish.

-Given that blueback herring are pelagic, and neither spawning nor nursery habitat occurs within the lower Hudson River, in the Hudson River, the Preferred Alternative will not adversely affect this species.
-The Preferred Alternative will result in a temporary increase in suspended sediment and localized increases in turbidity during installation and removal of cofferdams.
+Given that blueback herring are pelagic, and neither spawning nor nursery habitat occurs within the lower Hudson River, the Preferred Alternative will not adversely affect this species.
+The Preferred Alternative will result in a temporary increase in suspended sediment and localized increases in turbidity during installation and removal of the cofferdams.
+A turbidity curtain will be deployed during removal of the cofferdams to minimize the effects of sediment disturbance.
 Suspended sediments will dissipate upon the cessation of sediment disturbing activities.
 Installation and removal of the cofferdams will result in temporary increases in underwater noise, which will be minimized through the use of a vibratory hammer as recommended by NMFS.
 The elevated noise levels will likely cause avoidance of the area by fish, but they are expected to return once vibratory hammering is complete.
 Temporary increases in vessel noise, traffic, and shading during the construction period will be within the range of typical vessel activity in the lower Hudson River, and suitable habitat will still be available within the Hudson River outside the soil improvement area; therefore, the Preferred Alternative will not impact habitat for blueback herring.